 Any alterations to the manufacturer's original design must be approved by AOCRA.
+The hull, ama and iakos may be made of any material.

 An iako must be positioned to the front and rear of the paddler's seated position.